-- Y: Dependent variable vector with the size of $n \times 1$ - X: Independent variable matrix with the size of $n \times p$ - β : Regression coefficient vector with the size of $p \times 1$ - 1: Vector with all elements equal 1 with the size of $n \times 1$ - W_k : Variable matrix principal component with the size of $n \times k$ - θ_k : Vector of Principal Component Regression coefficient with the size of $k \times 1$ - ε : Vector of error/residual with the size of $n \times 1$ the Component namely Principal Regression coefficient test as a whole with the F-test and the Principal Component Regression coefficient test individually with the t-test.
+- Y: Dependent variable vector with the size of $n \times 1$ - X: Independent variable matrix with the size of $n \times p$ - β : Regression coefficient vector with the size of $p \times 1$ - 1: Vector with all elements equal 1 with the size of $n \times 1$ - W_k : Variable matrix principal component with the size of $n \times k$ - θ_k : Vector of Principal Component Regression coefficient with the size of $k \times 1$ - ε : Vector of error/residual with the size of $n \times 1$

+In measuring the accuracy of the Principal Component Regression model, several significant tests had been performed on the regression coefficient, namely the Principal Component Regression coefficient test as a whole with the F-test and the Principal Component Regression coefficient test individually with the t-test.
 After obtaining the significant principal component variable to the dependent variable, an estimate of the Principal Component Regression model could be obtained.
 Then, the Principal Component Regression model could be transformed back into the original independent variable form to see the relationship or influence between the independent and dependent variables.